 The TMDL lists urban runoff as a point source which includes stormwater runoff from construction sites and other urban runoff sources such as industrial, municipal, and the California Department of Transportation.

-WLA Translation
+Waste Load Allocation Translation

-The Los Angeles River Nutrients TMDL assigns concentration-based waste load allocations (WLAs) for nitrogen compounds to minor point sources, including construction stormwater runoff.
+The Los Angeles River Nutrients TMDL assigns concentration-based waste load allocations for nitrogen compounds to minor point sources, including construction stormwater runoff.
 Therefore, construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for this TMDL.
-The WLAs for ammonia are given as one-hour averages and thirty-day averages, for discharges into the Los Angeles River above LA-Glendale Water Reclamation Plant, Los Angeles River below LA-Glendale Water Reclamation Plant, or to tributaries discharging into the Los Angeles River above or below the LA-Glendale Water Reclamation Plant.
+The waste load allocations for ammonia are given as one-hour averages and thirty-day averages, for discharges into the Los Angeles River above LA-Glendale Water Reclamation Plant, Los Angeles River below LA-Glendale Water Reclamation Plant, or to tributaries discharging into the Los Angeles River above or below the LA-Glendale Water Reclamation Plant.
 Because stormwater is an intermittent discharge, only the acute one-hour averages are appropriate to apply to Responsible Dischargers.
-The WLA translations from one-hour averages to numeric action levels (NALs) for the three different reaches of the Los Angeles River are shown in Tables 27 through 29 below.
+The waste load allocation translations from one-hour averages to numeric action levels for the three different reaches of the Los Angeles River are shown in Tables 27 through 29 below.
+The one-hour averages are appropriate to translate into action levels because of the variable nature of stormwater, and when the non-visible sampling requirements are triggered, the effluent sampling results are not averaged.

-The Los Angeles River Nutrients TMDL assigns concentration-based WLAs for nitrate-nitrogen, nitrite-nitrogen, and nitrate-nitrogen plus nitrite-nitrogen as thirty-day averages to Responsible Dischargers into all reaches and tributaries of the Los Angeles River.
-The WLAs are translated to NALs as shown in Table 30 below, since compliance with monthly averages is not appropriate to monitor stormwater due to its intermittent and variable nature.
+The Los Angeles River Nutrients TMDL assigns concentration-based waste load allocations for nitrate-nitrogen, nitrite-nitrogen, and nitrate-nitrogen plus nitrite-nitrogen as thirty-day averages to Responsible Dischargers into all reaches and tributaries of the Los Angeles River.
+The waste load allocations are translated to numeric action levels as shown in Table 30 below, since compliance with monthly averages is not appropriate to monitor stormwater due to its intermittent and variable nature.

-The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation of the ammonia, nitrate-nitrogen, nitrite-nitrogen, and nitrate-nitrogen plus nitrite-nitrogen WLAs into NELs as the WLAs were concentration-based and assigned at the point of discharge.
-However, the Permit was revised to implement nitrogen-based nutrient WLAs as NALs because the most effective BMPs for removal of nitrogen-based nutrients are denitrification and biofiltration/bioretention basins which are generally infeasible for construction sites to implement due to their size, structural nature/permanence, and cost to achieve removal of the pollutants (refer to Section I.G.5.d of this Fact Sheet).
+The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation of the ammonia, nitrate-nitrogen, nitrite-nitrogen, and nitrate-nitrogen plus nitrite-nitrogen waste load allocations into numeric effluent limitations as the waste load allocations were concentration-based and assigned at the point of discharge.
+However, the Permit was revised to implement nitrogen-based nutrient waste load allocations as numeric action levels because numeric action levels are consistent with the assumptions and requirements of the waste load allocations.

-Implementation of the TMDL through NALs is consistent with the assumptions and requirements of the WLAs because it is expected that compliance with this Permit will prevent exceedances of the WLAs.
-The TMDL indicates that a majority of nutrient loading originates from major point sources such as water reclamation plants and other publicly owned treatment works, while sources in stormwater runoff requires further evaluation.
-Sources of nutrients from construction sites may include existing concentrations in the sediment from past land use and storage and application of fertilizers, pesticides, and herbicides.
-The previous permit did not include requirements to analyze for nutrients in construction stormwater discharges.
-Staff analyzed stormwater data from implementation of the Industrial stormwater general permit from 2015 – 2021 and the analysis shows that the majority of stormwater samples from industrial sites had nutrient concentrations that were lower than the waste load allocations and numeric action levels listed in this permit
+Implementation of the TMDL through numeric action levels is consistent with the assumptions and requirements of the waste load allocation because it is expected that compliance with this Permit will prevent exceedances of the waste load allocations.
+Consistent with the explanation set forth in Section I.G.5.d of this Fact Sheet, the critical condition identified in the TMDL is low flow conditions (p.8).
+The TMDL also indicates that a majority of nutrient loading originates from major point sources such as water reclamation plants and other publicly owned treatment works, while sources in stormwater runoff requires further evaluation.

-Table 27 – Los Angeles River above LA-Glendale WRP WLA Translation
+Table 27 – Los Angeles River above LA-Glendale WRP Waste Load Allocation Translation